shullmb/dungeon-crawler/README.md

 - [ ] `imp.hunt()` using Dijkstra's Hero Tracking algorithm 👹
 ___
 ## Game Art & Sounds
-HUGE THANKS THESE FOLKS who have released their work for free use under various Creative Commons Licenses!
+HUGE THANKS TO THESE FOLKS who have released their work for free use under various Creative Commons Licenses!

 Hero Sprite created using the Universal LPC Spritesheet & Guarav Munjal's generator site: https://github.com/jrconway3/Universal-LPC-spritesheet